McNepp/QApplicationContext/README.md

 As shown above, a service that was registered using mcnepp::qtdi::QApplicationContext::registerService() will be instantiated once mcnepp::qtdi::QApplicationContext::publish(bool) is invoked.
 <br>A single instance of the service will be injected into every other service that depends on it.

 However, there may be some services that cannot be shared between dependent services.
-In this case, use mcnepp::qtdi::QApplicationContext::registerPrototype() instead.
+In this case, use mcnepp::qtdi::prototype() instead of mcnepp::qtdi::service() as an argument to mcnepp::qtdi::QApplicationContext::registerService().
 <br>Such a registration will not necessarily instantiate the service on mcnepp::qtdi::QApplicationContext::publish(bool).
 Only if there are other services depending on it will a new instance be created and injected into the dependent service.